MAED (Education & Teaching) (EDT)

 EDT 618 Design,Develop/Deliv of elearn 3 sem. hrs.

 Graduate students will explore instructional design theory and best practices for the design, development and delivery of eLearning activities.
 Particular emphasis will be placed upon deliverables, quality, integrity, and rigor.
-10 hours of field experience required.
+5 hours of field experience required.
+Offered every spring.

 EDT 619 Learn Des & Tech Practicum 3 sem. hrs.

 Students will demonstrate competency in applying Information and Communication Technologies (ICT) skills through a comprehensive action-research project.
 Students will conduct a literature review, identify a problem/research question, and then design, develop, and implement an instructional intervention/deliverable as part of an action-research project.
 They will collect, analyze, and disseminate data on the impact and efficacy of their intervention/deliverable.
-10 hours of field experience required.
+20 hours of field experience required.
+Offered every spring.

 EDT 650 Dev Language/Literacy 3 sem. hrs.